Master of Engineering Studies

 Please fill in the application form on this page.
 For further information visit apply for graduate and postgraduate qualifications.

-UC offers the Doctor of Philosophy qualification in a number of Engineering disciplines including Civil Engineering, Earthquake Engineering, Fire Engineering and Mechanical Engineering.
+UC offers the Doctor of Philosophy qualification in a number of Engineering disciplines including Civil Engineering, Earthquake Engineering, Fire Engineering, Transportation Engineering and Mechanical Engineering.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.